Hawai'i Agriculture Research

 In 2011, a crossbred Angus steer at Mealani was harvested at 20 months of age and was graded as a U.S.D.A.
 Prime carcass—a first for the research station.
 U.S. Prime is the highest grade of beef and is of limited supply, with the nation’s foodservice industry widely using U.S. Choice.
 The main difference between the two is prime has more intramuscular fat, or marbling.
 Mealani maintains a herd of about 220 animals.
 Each year, it selects herd replacements (heifer and bulls), project animals (grass-finishing steers and heifers) and any remaining surplus animals are offered for sale in the annual livestock sale in November.

 Started 2011, Mealani provides Animal Science and Pre-Veterinary students attending UH Manoa and UH-Hilo hands-on experience in the breeding of the cow herd.
-Under the instruction of Dr. Ashley Stokes or Dr. Erik Cleveland, the sessions cover beef cattle reproduction, genetics, semen handling and performing artificial insemination.
+Under the instruction of Dr. Ashley Stokes, the sessions cover beef cattle reproduction, genetics, semen handling and performing artificial insemination.

 Pasture Rotation—Started 2005.
 Evaluation trials of intensive grazing techniques using approximately 250 head of cattle to best utilize nutritive values of forage while sustaining paddocks.
 Research involves daily rotation of separate groups of steers (market animals), heifers (young females) and cow/calves among paddocks so each group of animal is always digesting the same part of the grass stalk.
 Steers consume the top of the grass, which has the highest protein content, followed by heifers who eat the middle of the stalk and cow/calves, which eat the bottom and get the most fiber.
 Goal: To utilize forage effectively and to demonstrate the production of healthy, vigorous grass-finished beef on less acreage for efficient land utilization.